What does it take to lead an elite team?

-Following another fantastic season by our sponsored cycling team, team captain Amy Gornall offers some insight into what it takes for an elite team to succeed:
+Following another fantastic season by our sponsored cycling team, captain Amy Gornall offers some insight into the success of her team and what it means to lead them.

 I wear many hats throughout my week.
 I am a small business owner, an athlete, and captain of Pro-Noctis Heidi Kjeldsen 200 Degrees Coffee – the best elite women’s cycling team in the UK.